PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 numbering at constant bookkeeping cost.
 It also freezes list compatibility and the same sequence, invocation, and group values across two repeated pass groups.
 Production remains unchanged at this characterization checkpoint.

+The Session-owned cross-group ledger is now implemented as a private list-compatible core type.
+Append, extend, and insert update a valid numbering snapshot incrementally; replacement, deletion, multiplication, pop, and remove invalidate it; clear restores an empty valid snapshot.
+The next pass group rebuilds invalid state once and subsequent groups reuse it.
+Ordinary external lists continue through the prior one-scan fallback.
+The production append-only Session path performs no rebuild across repeated groups, while the destructive- mutation fixture performs exactly one.
+The internal type is not re-exported by the public core package, and diagnostics remain the same mutable list contract for existing consumers.